 Antoni Porowski talks Boursin, avocados, life on 'Queer Eye'

-NEW YORK (AP) — As a kid, "Queer Eye" foodie Antoni Porowski had a love-hate relationship with Polish food.
+NEW YORK (AP) — As a kid, "Queer Eye" foodie Antoni Porowski had a love-hate relationship with Polish fare.

 It was standard in his Polish Canadian family, but he was a picky eater.
 He didn't like caraway seeds.
 He truly didn't like beets.